dreamking60/d3-start-to-finish-leanpub/manuscript/20 PRACTICAL Style the circles.md

 ...
 ```

-Save `index.html` and `css/style.css` and refresh the browser (making sure it’s pointing at `step9`) and the visualization should now be centred horizontally.
+Save `index.html` and `css/style.css` and refresh the browser (making sure it’s pointing at `step9`) and the visualisation should now be centred horizontally.

 ### Change the background color